smease12/E-commerce-website/README.md

 # E-commerce-website
-E-commerce website made with Microsoft .Net 6.0 Razor Pages and Entity Framework Core.
+This is an e-commerce website made with Microsoft .NET Razor Pages and Entity Framework Core.
 Uses visual studio community and sql server.
-Update database connection in appsettings.json
+The database connection can be updated in appsettings.json